Northeast Corridor Line: Service

 The line's route is part of the middle leg of Amtrak's Northeast Corridor.
-All 11 of Amtrak's Northeast Corridor services run along this line, making the Trenton-New York section of the Northeast Corridor one of the busiest rail lines in the nation.
-New York Penn, Newark Penn, and Trenton have long been among Amtrak's busiest stations; connections to Amtrak are also available at Newark Liberty Airport, Metropark, New Brunswick, and Princeton Junction.
+All eleven of Amtrak's Northeast Corridor services run along this line.
+New York Penn, Newark Penn, and Trenton have long been among Amtrak's busiest stations; connections to Amtrak are also available at Newark International Liberty Airport, Metropark, New Brunswick, and Princeton Junction.
+With fast and frequent Amtrak and NJ Transit service, the Trenton to New York City portion of the Northeast Corridor is one of the busiest rail lines in North America.

 Ridership

 With high levels of service and a route through one of the most densely populated areas of the United States, the Northeast Corridor Line is New Jersey Transit's busiest rail line.
 On an average weekday in 2012, the Northeast Corridor Line handled 117,400 boardings.
 The line also contains all of New Jersey Transit's busiest non-terminal stations: Metropark with 7,447 boardings; Princeton Junction with 6,816; Trenton with 4,638; and New Brunswick with 4,976 weekday boardings.